surifirstpin/biplus_documentation/docs/SavedReports.md

 ## Adding Global Filters

- Global filter  allows to specify the filter value in saved report. if in data analysis we derive a filter but if the data of the report should be retrieved with a different filter value **Example **
+ Global filter  allows to specify the filter value in saved report. if in data analysis we derive a filter but if the data of the report should be retrieved with a different filter value dashboard global filters
+**Example **
 Here we applied global filter to **Sum count equals to 4** in Analysis section.
  ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/b852b51ab2d28891914aab1c0a1efd355c252a19/images/globalfil_overide_report.png)